thomazyazima/thomazyazima.github.io/week-1/1-computer-setup/windows-instructions.md

 It will give you a message to say that chocolatey has finished installing and your cursor will be under your control again.
 Now we can start installing packages.
 You can search a list of all the available for chocolatey on their website [Chocolatey packages](http://chocolatey.org/packages).

-## Ruby
+## Release 2: Ruby

 Now we can install our first package, Ruby.
-In your roto directory type
+In your root directory type:

 ```shell
 C:/ cinst ruby